pylonmc/pylon-docs/docs/en/creating-addons/custom-items/advanced-lore.md

 !!! info "You can find a full list of Pylon's default units [here](https://pylonmc.github.io/pylon-core/docs/javadoc/io/github/pylonmc/pylon/core/util/gui/unit/UnitFormat.html)."

 !!! success "Best practice"
-    **Use units instead of hardcoding values**, even when it's a simple unit.
+    **Use the unit system instead of hardcoding in units**.
 This means the same unit looks the same across all items, and all values are formatted in the same way.
-For example, if we hardcoded placeholders, we might end up with '2.0' in some places and '2' in some places depending on whether we use a `float` or `int` - but using the unit API ensures it's always the same.